apache/nano/README.md

       r: the http `response body` from couchdb, if no error.
       h: the http response `headers` from couchdb, if no error.

-that's it. don't forget to delete the database you created:
+errors include responses from couchdb which had a non-200 response code. that's it. don't forget to delete the database you created:

 ``` js
   nano.db.destroy("alice");